Bo (Lost Girl): Powers

 As a succubus, she can seduce and manipulate both humans and Fae with the touch of her skin; and has the power to absorb the life force (the "chi", or Qi) of humans and Fae by drawing it out through their mouths.
 She feeds and heals from oral chi intake, and chi absorbed from the sexual energy created with males or females.
 At first she could not feed without killing her sexual partners; but with Lauren's help Bo learned to control her sexual drive and chi-drawing powers so that she could have sex with both Fae and humans without injuring or killing them.
 Although Fae are stronger than humans and can better endure her feeding on them, they are not immune from being drained.
 Without self-control Bo can render them comatose or dead.
 In "(Dis)Members Only", Dyson's chi is drained by Bo's succubus birth mother, Aife, and Bo brings him back to life by transferring some of her own life energy into him.

 Relationships

 The Love Triangle

 The relationship between Bo and Dyson/Bo and Lauren is known as "The Love Triangle".
 Initially, there was rivalry between Dyson and Lauren over Bo, as neither one wanted her to be with the other, but they tolerated it.
 As the series progressed, Dyson and Lauren began to understand each other and the role they played in Bo's life, with the animosity that used to exist between them fading in favor of helping and protecting Bo.
 What Bo meant to them and they to her was tested throughout the series, with the relationship between Dyson and Bo evolving into an unequivocal friendship, while Lauren and Bo remained in love through hurdles and episodic distance.

+The Second Love Triangle

+When Bo and Lauren separated, Bo entered into a relationship with Tamsin, but soon after, Bo falls in love with Lauren again and they have sex.
+Tamsin discovers them and understands that Bo had never forgotten Lauren.
+At the end of the series, Lauren helps Tamsin give birth to her daughter Dagny.
+Tamsin thanks Bo and Lauren, the three reconcile, and she entrusts them with Dagny before her death.